oVirt/ovirt-site/source/feature/affinity-rules-enforcement-manager.html.md

 **\1**

 1. Create new AffinityRulesEnforcementPerCluster and add to perClusterList.
-2. Set service interval to “regular interval”.
+2. Set manager interval to “regular interval”.
 3. AreClusterIterator = perClusterList.iterator().

 **\1**